project-absence/project-absence/README.md

 ### 👁️ Uncover the unseen

-Project Absence is a tool for analyzing your hosts.
+Project Absence is a tool for analyzing your domains.
 Its features include finding open ports, discovering subdomains, discovering files and more will be coming with the time.

 ## Getting Started